 How do I choose my MBA concentration?

 When choosing an MBA concentration, consider your interests and strengths, industry trends, and educational opportunities.
-You may choose a fast-growing or high-paying MBA specialization or a focus area that aligns with your career goals and skill set.
+Degree-seekers may choose fast-growing or high-paying MBA specializations, or they may select an MBA focus area that aligns with their career goals and skill set.

 Which MBA is in high demand?